AndersDeath/diary2/000-current.md

 # 10 October - Monday - Sharm El-Sheikh - 10 day of immigration

 Today Russia answered to blowing up of Crimea bridge.
 They attacked sevral cities. however today is my first vacation day.
 It's monday but I do not work.
 Nice.
 Also there is a cool piece of news.
 Portugal officially announced digital nomad visa.
 It's cool.
 It means that I will maybe have possibility to immigrate to this country cheaper that I thought.
 Other time I was reading books and sleeping.
+To be honest I am afraid of my future.